biocorecrg/ropes-linux-mop2-2023/_sources/mop2_practical.rst.txt

   #Re-run the module in the background, with docker and in the local computer:
   nextflow run mop_mod.nf -with-docker -bg -profile local -with-tower -resume > log_mod_resumed.txt

-- **Question 8:** Check the output from tombo (msc) and nanopolish - could you explain why the coverage reported is different?
+- **Question 8:** Check the output from tombo and nanopolish - could you explain why the coverage reported is different?

 Detection of differentially modified sites with high confidence